 Another notable thing is that New Meadows is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

-The population of New Meadows has a very low overall level of education: only 9.25% of people over 25 hold a 4-year college degree or higher.
+The citizens of New Meadows have a very low rate of college education: just 9.25% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in New Meadows in 2022 was $21,658, which is low income relative to Idaho and the nation.
 This equates to an annual income of $86,632 for a family of four.